Købmagergade 13: 1850 census

-Johan Jacob Meier, an innkeeper, resided in the basement with his wife Hedvig Martine Meier, their two children (aged one and five), three servants and two lodgers.
+Johan Jacob Meier, an barkeeper, resided in the basement with his wife Hedvig Martine Meier, their two children (aged one and five), three servants and two lodgers.

 Peder Petersen, an instrument maker, resided on the first floor of the cross wing with his wife Carparine Abigel Galle, their four children (aged one to nine) and one maid.
 Peter Jørgensen Hyltoft, the book binder from the 1845 census, was still residing on the ground floor of the cross wing with his family and employees.